jeffrwells/coderbase.io-staging/projects/coderbase.md

 ## Parsing Commits

-This is an extensive process but I will show 3 of the key files that make this happen.
+This is an extensive process but I will show the key files that make this happen.

 When the user signs up we create a webhook on their new repository that sends commit data over to the application.
 When a commit comes in, we have the commit sha and url, along with some other data.
 Here is the trail it follows as it is processed: